smilevo/smilevo.github.io/content/authors/deema-aLShoaibi/_index.md

 ---
 # Display name
-title: "Hussein Alrubaye"
+title: "Deema ALShoaibi"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "hussein-alrubaye"
+- "deema-aLShoaibi"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Senior Software Engineer
+role: PhD student in Software Engineering Department

 # Organizations/Affiliations
 organizations:
-- name: Microsoft
+- name: Golisano College of Computing and Information Sciences
   url: ""

 # Short bio (displayed in user profile at end of posts)